 The eponymous Undine (Paula Beer) is a well-versed historian at the Centre for Urban Development and Planning.
 She gives talks on the German capital pre- and post-reunification to tourists and eager young students.
-Though it is by no means evident why we spend such time looking at 3D models and maps, and listen to Undine explain how the city has evolved over time, acknowledging the interrelation of past, present and future is underlined.
+Though it is by no means evident why we spend so much time looking at 3D models and maps and listen to Undine explain how the city has evolved over time, acknowledging the interrelation of past, present and future is underlined.

 Her own future seems to be in doubt, though, when first dropped into a “We need to meet” break-up conversation.
 With a preamble we do not witness, Johannes (Jacob Matschenz) ends their relationship due to another woman.
 “If you leave me, I’ll have to kill you” seems a slight overreaction from Undine, but she stumbles – literally – across her knight in shining armour, Christoph (Franz Rogowski) almost immediately.
 Clumsily introducing himself after attending one of her talks, and then knocking over a fish tank when taking his leave, the pair lie on the floor of a café in raptures, looking longingly into each other’s eyes.